vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 `sctk_qc_algos`: (*default*: `["QCMetrics", "scDblFinder", "decontX"]`)<br/>
 List of QC algorithms for [runCellQC's](https://rdrr.io/github/compbiomed/singleCellTK/man/runCellQC.html) `algorithm` parameter.<br/>
 `velo assay`: (*default*: `spliced`)<br/>
-The assay to use for export/qc when kb is run in velocity mode with `--workflow lamanno` parameter.
+The assay to use for exporting and QC when kb is run in velocity mode with `--workflow lamanno` parameter.

 #### Alternative experiments
-Information about alternative sequencing features, such as ERCC spike-ins, can be provided as a separate experiment.
-These alternative experiments will be stored in the same SingleCellExperiment object as the main experiment but processed separately.
+Information about alternative sequencing features, such as ERCC spike-ins, can be provided as an alternative experiment.
+An alternative experiment will be stored within the same SingleCellExperiment object as the main experiment but processed separately.
 To process alternative experiments, set the following options:

 * `use_alt_expr` (*default*: `False`)<br/>
 Set to `True` if you wish to process alternative experiments